Let me introduce you to your dream lens, the Canon EF 400mm f/2.8L IS III.

 As the super telephoto lenses continue to drop weight, the demands of the support they are used on also diminish.
 While this lens can be handheld for decent periods of time, you will still appreciate having support under the lens for longer periods of use (and for stabilizing the view).
-Avoiding future shoulder issues may not seem important today, but I assure you that you will appreciate having taken good care of your body in your youth when you are older.
+Avoiding future shoulder issues may not seem important today, but I assure you that you will one day appreciate having taken good care of your body in your youth.
 Keep your elbows in.

 For tripod mounting, I suggest using a strong ball head (such as the Really Right Stuff BH-55 or Arca-Swiss Z1) with this lens.
 Much better (safer, easier) is to use a lens of this size on a gimbal style head such as the Wimberley Tripod Head II or Really Right Stuff PG-02.
 The 400mm IS III is shown mounted to the RRS FG-02 head with an RRS Ground-Level Tripod under it in many of the product images on this page.

 Two tripod collar feet were included with the version II lens with one being a small foot designed for monopods.
-I never used the small one and apparently many others left theirs in the box as well.
+I never used the small one and apparently many others left their small foot in the box as well.
 The smaller monopod base plate is reportedly again available for the version III lens, but this time it is an optional accessory.